MikeyBower93/mikeybower93.github.io/posts/loosely_coupled_phoenix_contexts.md

 Firstly, I want to point out that this is quite a crude example used to demonstrate a business case using contexts, and how to use a message queue to solve coupling issues.
 This by no case means its production ready code, to make this production ready you would need to take into account several things such as:
 - Dead letter queues, for if messages failed to be processed.
 - Idempotency, as you could end up consuming messages more than once, you need to ensure you deal with this fact using things like "upserts".
-- Proper configuration of kafka, with the right partitions etc.
+- Proper configuration of Kafka, with the right partitions etc.
 - Tests of course!

-Finally, I want to acknowledge and point out that of course including a fully fledged message queue such as kafka creates an overhead of infrastructure maintainance.
-Although this is getting easier with managed services, to the point where you can even use kafka in `heroku` now, its important for you to balanace the complexity of the project, vs the need for such tools.
+Finally, I want to acknowledge and point out that of course including a fully fledged message queue such as Kafka creates an overhead of infrastructure maintainance.
+Although this is getting easier with managed services, to the point where you can even use Kafka in Heroku now, its important for you to balanace the complexity of the project, vs the need for such tools.
 However its important to note that, Phoenix is often considered a break away from the microservice pattern to a monolith pattern, this is for 2 reasons, one is due to its roots in the ruby community and the "Majestic Monolith" pattern, but also because of the sheer performance cababilities of elixir with OTP.
 Whilst this is understandable, its important for us to learn from the microservice patterns and what they solve, as it can apply to elixir monoliths aswell as we have just seen.
-Using something like kafka also means if you did choose to split your elixir services, you will still retain the benefits as it can be used for cross service communication.
+Using something like Kafka also means if you did choose to split your elixir services, you will still retain the benefits as it can be used for cross service communication.

 Happy coding!